JoeBumm/Koreader-Menu-customizer/README.md

      - Delete the entire `settings` directory (backup first if possible)

 ### Common Issues
-- **Changes not appearing?** Remember to restart KOReader after saving
+- **Changes not appearing?** After disabling a menu **Scroll to the last page and press Save** and Remember to restart KOReader after saving
 - **Menu items reappearing?** Some core menus are protected and cannot be disabled
 - **Plugin not showing?** Ensure the plugin folder is named exactly `menu_disabler.koplugin`